 Unfortunately, outstanding debts do not die with us, but are paid from our estates.
 Knowing what will most likely need to be paid following your death can allow your attorney to plan more efficiently.
 Examples of debt you may have are:

 In the absence of a final will and testament, a probate court will decide how your inheritance is distributed in accordance with their state’s intestacy statutes.
 Choosing who you want your assets to go to—and how they are distributed—is led by designating and prioritizing beneficiaries in your will, such as:

 If you become disabled or become too unwell to make choices for yourself, it is critical to have explicit instructions in place to guarantee that your wishes and preferences regarding healthcare and treatment are followed.
 A living will containing s your instructions for your care and treatment (for example, you want or object to being placed on a feeding tube or ventilator, etc.), granting someone healthcare power of attorney to act as your agent, and plans for long-term nursing care would be incomplete without careful consideration of these vital concerns.
 Questions you may ask yourself include:

 Asking yourself the above questions and gathering the above information before meeting with an estate attorney may assist alleviate your concerns about the procedure while simplifying the attorney’s job.
 That’s what we call a win-win!
 We understand that these are difficult things to consider, no one wants to face their death.
 Planning for your death, on the other hand, may safeguard you, your loved ones, and the assets you’ve spent a lifetime accumulating.

 The Law Offices of Alice A. Salvo will assist you with starting your estate plan right now.
 We are here to help you through the process and ensure that your voice is heard loud and clear in your estate planning paperwork.
-If you need assistance drafting an estate plan that accounts for your family’s unique needs, contact us.
+If you need assistance drafting an estate plan that accounts for your family’s unique needs, contact us today.